longview/gpsd_influx2/README.md

 Updated to use the influxdb v2 API, also added satellites visibility and tracked counts to the log output.

+You can also optionally log detailed satellite information by adding -s to the command line.

 Required gpsd libraries and influxdb-client
 ```